Planters, stone troughs & pots are expensive!

 Make your own garden-wear, with my hypertufa recipe!

-This article will show you step-by-step, how to build a highly realistic stone-effect planter or pot from as little as a couple of quid!
+Relax!
+Hypertufa is not some kind of expensive, trademarked compound.
+It is very cheap and easy to make.
+This article will show you step-by-step, how to build a highly realistic, stone-effect planter or pot from as little as a couple of quid!

 A while back, I whittled together this impressive hypertufa stone-effect trough (above).
 It cost me just £3 ($4) to construct.
 By the way, this example is not for sale!
 After just one week, my trough looked very much like real stone.
 I can’t wait until it is populated with lichen and moss.

 Bare in mind that I am not a stonemason.
-Working with hypertufa is straight forward.
-It’s so easy to create breathtaking rustic garden features that will definitely improve with age.
+Working with hypertufa is so straight forward.
+It’s very easy to create breathtaking rustic garden features that will definitely improve with age.

 A hypertufa recipe without peat